mnazari95/mnazari95/README.md

 - 👋 Hi, I’m Mo
 - 👀 I’m a software developer
 - 🌱 I’m currently learning swift and experimenting with swiftUI and UIKit
-- 📫 How to reach me https://mofiz.dev
+- 📫 Check out my personal Website https://mofiz.dev

 <!---
 mnazari95/mnazari95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.